7 Bodyweight Glute Exercises for Your Butt and Hips

 The information contained in these videos is intended to be used for educational purposes only and does not constitute medical advice or treatment for any specific condition.
 Hinge Health is not your healthcare provider and is not responsible for any injury sustained or exacerbated by your use of or participation in these exercises.
 Please consult with your healthcare provider with any questions you may have about your medical condition or treatment.

-Benefits of Glute Strengthening Exercises
+Benefits of Bodyweight Glute Exercises

 How Hinge Health Can Help You